pantheon-systems/documentation/source/content/inclusive-language.md

 It's how we show up.
 At Pantheon, everyone has a responsibility to communicate and behave inclusively.
 It's the way we lift others up, show up for others, speak in group settings, and consistently consider other perspectives and backgrounds.

 We know inclusive language is essential in [building trust](https://www.forbes.com/sites/forbestechcouncil/2020/04/03/why-inclusive-language-matters-in-tech/#336a80c96017), [attracting talent](https://medium.com/diversity-together/70-inclusive-language-principles-that-will-make-you-a-more-successful-recruiter-part-1-79b7342a0923), and [aiding productivity](https://www.mckinsey.com/business-functions/organization/our-insights/delivering-through-diversity).
-But most importantly, it will help us grow a diverse company where inclusivity is the very fabric of how we act, speak, feel, and think.
+But most importantly, it will help us grow a diverse company and community where inclusivity is the very fabric of how we act, speak, feel, and think.

 ## Who This Is For